mariosasodotcom/mirror-enc/README.md

 ### Chat Mode
 ```
-This module performs a simple encrypted chat on LAN that combines RSA and AES algorithms
+This module performs a simple encrypted chat on LAN that combines RSA and AES algorithms.
 ```